 Spinal trauma can be divided in to spinal cord injury and spinal fractures although the two do interlink.
-Mr David Bell, one of the UK’s leading spinal trauma specialists, discusses trauma and fractures.
+Here we discuss spinal trauma and fractures.

 These are quite different from simply breaking an arm or a leg.
 The worry here is bony fragments from the fracture or dislocation of the vertebra may pinch or squash the nerves or the spinal cord.
 Injuries can range from mild ligament and muscle strains to major fractures and dislocations of the vertebrae leading to more serious consequences.
 More often than not fractures will heal themselves with conservative treatment, some more severe cases may require surgery to realign the bones to allow them to heal.